chingjunehao/chingjunehao.github.io/_posts/2017-10-18-beginningoflearning.md

 #### Padding(Zero-padding)
 In the early stage, we want to preserve as much information of an image as possible, so we can extract low level features.
-Padding can preserve the dimension of the imageas well, or in another name - "same convoution".(Example in the image)
+Padding can preserve the dimension of the imageas well, or in another name - "same convolution".(Example in the image)
 ![Padding](/images/padding.png)
 > Adding zero-padding is also called wide convolution, and not using zero-padding would be a narrow convolution.
 Formula: